cult-of-coders/grapher-docs/source/api/links.md

 ## Managing Links

 {% pullquote 'warning' %}
 When adding, removing links.
-Please not that the arguments acceptable are smart meaning you can provide:
+Please note that the arguments acceptable are smart meaning you can provide:

 - Single Object With *_id*
 - String *_id*